Gardens by the Bay MRT station: Details

 The station has three entrances serving Gardens by the Bay and the Marina Barrage.
 The station features 288 bicycle parking lots, and is a designated Civil Defence shelter.

-An Art-in-Transit artwork Planting Shadows by Vertical Submarine features shadows of tropical plants.
-Adapted from drawings of plants during Singapore's colonial era, the artwork intends to connect the past with the present Gardens by the Bay, while calling to attention the absence of nature in Singapore's urban environment.
+Planting Shadows by Vertical Submarine is displayed at this station as part of the Art-in-Transit programme, a showcase of public artworks on the MRT network.
+The work features shadows of tropical plants adapted from drawings of plants during Singapore's colonial era.
+The artwork intends to connect the past with the present Gardens by the Bay, while calling to attention the absence of nature in Singapore's urban environment.